1 May 2010

-New York-based financial blogger the Epicurean Dealmaker has written an excellent blog post which outlines why America has fallen out of love with the squid.
+New York-based financial blogger the Epicurean Dealmaker has written a blog post which outlines why America has fallen out of love with the squid.

 The writer, himself an investment banker, suggests that the Americans have finally had the scales lifted from their eyes and recognised that a devious and scheming plutocracy — led by those delightful fellows at Goldman Sachs, who tragically have many naive and/or corrupt US politicians in their thrall — has been taking them for a ride for years.

-To read the entire “American Baby” click here.
+To read the entire blog post, “American Baby”, click here.